 The Value of “Challenge by Choice”

-The philosophy of Challenge by Choice is a central part of how we deliver memorable outdoor experiences.
+The philosophy of Challenge by Choice is a central part of how we deliver memorable and confidence building outdoor experiences.
 The idea is that each camper has a choice regarding the level of challenge that they wish to attempt in an outdoor activity.
 For example, let’s say one camper wants to surf the waves at the kayak park.
 Their staff will decide if that camper has the necessary skill and ability, and if so, they will encourage the camper to tackle the challenge.
 However, another camper might be very intimidated with even just paddling the kayak run.
 Yet, what if they simply sat in the kayak at the put-in while the instructor holds on?
 Ultimately our instructors will never require campers to do something they are not comfortable with.
 They work with campers to find just the right level of challenge and meet them where they're at, providing lots of guidance and instruction along the way.

 But Is That Really Having an Outdoor Experience?

 Sure it is!
 In fact, maybe that camper just needs some extra support to see that everything will be okay.
 Oftentimes, even a slight step out of a child's comfort zone can amount to soaring levels of confidence.
 Then, when it’s their turn again, they might feel more ready to attempt kayaking the river.
 Granted, for us adults this requires a different mode of thinking.
 Instead of being rigidly attached to thinking that the kids must complete an activity a certain way, we can open the doors wide open to a variety of experiences.
 Our staff keep that flexibility in mind, which allows them to facilitate meaningful adventures for the kids.

 Sometimes it happens where a kid flat-out refuses to participate in an activity.
 It’s rare, but it happens.
 So what to do?
 Luckily, we still have some options:

 - Taking time to talk with the camper.

 - Listening intently with a desire to understand.